Pulmonary embolism is usually caused by a blood clot, although other substances can also form emboli and block an artery.

 For people who have undergone surgery—especially older people—the risk of clot formation can be reduced by

-Intermittent air compression devices can provide rhythmic external pressure to keep blood moving in the legs.
+Intermittent air compression devices are inflatable devices that go over the lower legs and inflate and deflate to provide external pressure to keep blood moving in the legs.
 However, these devices alone are inadequate to prevent clot formation in people who have undergone certain high risk surgeries such as hip or knee replacement surgery.

 Elastic compression stockings provide steady pressure on the blood vessels of the legs to keep blood flowing.
 They are likely less effective than intermittent compression devices, but still may be helpful in reducing the risk of blood clots in the legs.